A real-world social network.

 it's the best way to learn.

 Learning about new technology should be a community activity - not isolated learning at home.
-We help each other at the IT drop-in.
+We help each other at the digital drop-in.

-The Hackney IT drop-in is a co-designed grassroots project - developing a successful digital and social inclusion model for more than 12 years
+The Digital Drop-in is a co-designed grassroots project - developing a successful digital and social inclusion model for more than 12 years

 We have an outstanding volunteer team of older people with more than 100 years of Internet experience between them - supplemented by teams of enthusiastic younger professionals.

-You might be excited by the Internet, you might be confused or irritated - but if you have already had a life without digital technology, the IT drop-in is where you should be.
+You might be excited by the Internet, you might be confused or irritated - but if you have already had a life without digital technology, our community drop-in project will help you get used to it.